-Note that attaching a black body spectrum to the intensity property of a emitter introduces physical units into the rendering process of Mitsuba, which is ordinarily a unitless system6.
+Note that attaching a black body spectrum to the intensity property of a emitter introduces physical units into the rendering process of Mitsuba, which is ordinarily a unitless system.

-Specifically, the black body spectrum has units of power (W) per unit area (m^{-2}) per steradian (sr^{-1}) per unit wavelength (nm^{-1}) .
-If these units are inconsistent with your scene description, you may use the optional scale attribute to adjust them, e.g.:
+Specifically, the black body spectrum has units of power (W) per unit area $(m^{-2})$ per steradian $(sr^{-1})$ per unit wavelength $(nm^{-1})$ .
+If these units are inconsistent with your scene description (e.g. because it is modeled in millimeters or kilometers), you may use the optional scale attribute to adjust them, e.g.: